 ■ To provide transferable presentation, integration and adaptability skills required by graduates for both postgraduate study and for the commercial and industrial environment.

 By the end of this course students will be able to:

-■ Present and discuss a scientific conference-style research poster
+■ Present and discuss in a video the research undertaken

 Minimum Requirement for Award of Credits